ThomasSousa96/test-pages/docs/test/integration/ThomasSousa96/test-workflow/pull/5/index.md

 ### Update the `Status` section

-Update the **Status** section of this [file](https://github.com/ThomasSousa96/test-pages/edit/master/docs/test/integration/ThomasSousa96/test-workflow/pull/5/index.md), uncommenting some status line and commenting the others status lines.
+Update the **Status** section of this [file](https://github.com/ThomasSousa96/test-pages/edit/master/docs/test/integration/ThomasSousa96/test-workflow/pull/5/index.md), uncommenting the status line that represent the final result of the tests execution and commenting the others status lines.

 The below example show how to activate the `Success` status: